From March 2020 through August 2020, we ran a 24/7 pet food pantry.

 Vet Care: https://redrover.org/relief/

-Sadly, with more people staying at home, domestic violence is expected to increase.
+Sadly, with more people staying at home, domestic violence has been increasing.
 If you or someone you know is trying to leave an abusive relationship, Red Rover Relief can help families with pets safely escape domestic abuse together.